thirtysix/TFBS_footprinting/README.md

     [default: "mammals"] - Group of species (string) to identify conservation of TFs within.
 Your target species should be a member of this species group (e.g.
     "homo_sapiens" and "mammals" or "primates").
 The
     "primates" group does not have a low-coverage version.
 Groups and members are listed at https://github.com/thirtysix/TFBS_footprinting/blob/master/README.md#6-species.
--  --coverage, -e  ("low" or "high") [default: "low"] - Which Ensembl EPO alignment of species to use.
+-  --coverage, -e
+    ("low" or "high") [default: "low"] - Which Ensembl EPO alignment of species to use.
 The low coverage contains significantly more species and is recommended.
 The primate group does not have a low-coverage version.
 -  --promoter_before_tss, -pb
-    (0-100,000) [default: 900] - Number (integer) of nucleotides upstream of TSS to include in analysis (0-100,000).
+    (0-100,000) [default: 900] - Number (integer) of nucleotides upstream of TSS to include in analysis.
+If this number is negative the start point will be downstream of the TSS, the end point will then need to be further downstream.
 -  --promoter_after_tss, -pa
     (0-100,000) [default: 100] - Number (integer) of nucleotides downstream of TSS to include in analysis.
+If this number is negative the end point will be upstream of the TSS.
+The start point will then need to be further upstream.
+-  --top_x_tfs, -tx
--  --top_x_tfs, -tx(1-20) [default: 10] - Number (integer) of unique TFs to include in output .svg figure.
+    (1-20) [default: 10] - Number (integer) of unique TFs to include in output .svg figure.
+-  --pval, -p
--  --pval PVAL, -p PVAL  P-value (float) for determine score cutoff (range: 0.1 to 0.0000001) [default: 0.01]
+    P-value (float) for determine score cutoff (range: 0.1 to 0.0000001) [default: 0.01]
--  --exp_data_update, -update Download the latest experimental data files for use in analysis.
+-  --exp_data_update, -update
+    Download the latest experimental data files for use in analysis.
 Will run automatically if the "data" directory does not already exist (e.g. first usage).

 ## 5 Process